najnesnaj/pinetime-zephyr/manual/bluetooth.rst

 the no-bluetooth, no-watch approach : nrf52_bsim
 ------------------------------------------------

-Suppose you have no watch, no devboard, nor any bluetooth dongles?
+Suppose you have no watch, no development board, nor any bluetooth dongles?
 You can still test your bluetooth enabled application. https://docs.zephyrproject.org/latest/boards/posix/nrf52_bsim/doc/index.html